ellepereira/aoeo/aoeo2044/README.md

 ** DO NOT RUN AOEONLINE.EXE OR OR LAUNCHER.EXE ** there's nothing to update and my xlive.dll will allow you to start the game without the launcher.

 ## LICENSE
-if it breaks your computer I both:
-* Don't care.
-* You can't sue me because this is a warning that it may break your computer.
+"If it breaks your computer I don't care license".
+You can't sue me because this is a warning that it may break your computer.
 Run at your own risk etc etc.